By: Author John Cunningham. Published: 2020/10/14 at 8:59 am

-Surging is a royal pain in the ass, this page has you covered.
-There’s a video for each of the more common walk behind lawn mower engines.
-Surging is most commonly caused by a gas supply restriction and that’s is usually caused by a dirty carburetor.
+Surging is a royal pain in the ass; this page has you covered.
+There’s a video for each of the more common walks behind lawn mower engines.
+Surging is most commonly caused by a gas supply restriction, and that is usually caused by a dirty carburetor.
 The videos on this page are dedicated to cleaning your carburetor.

-You’ll find useful resources at the bottom of the page, tips, links to tools, parts and supplies required to complete your repair.
+You’ll find useful resources at the bottom of the page, tips, and links to tools, parts, and supplies required to complete your repair.

-All mowers suffer from carburetor problems and surging or erratic idle, it’s a common story.
+All mowers suffer from carburetor problems and surging or erratic idle; it’s a common story.
 However, other causes of surging should be eliminated before cleaning the carburetor.
-Go ahead and drain the carb bowl, remove, clean and gap or replace the spark plug, check if the gas is fresh, is air filter OK?
+Go ahead and drain the carb bowl, remove, clean and gap or replace the spark plug, check if the gas is fresh, is the air filter is OK.

 Briggs & Stratton (Classic) Surging Repair

-This type carburetor is famous for surging and it’s caused not by a dirty carburetor but by a damaged carburetor diaphragm gasket which allows a vacuum leak, in turn causes the engine to surge.
+This type of carburetor is famous for surging, and it’s caused not by a dirty carburetor but by a damaged carburetor diaphragm gasket, which allows a vacuum leak, which, in turn, causes the engine to surge.

-In this video we’ll remove the carburetor, strip, clean, replace gasket and refit the carburetor.
+In this video, we’ll remove the carburetor, strip, clean, replace the gasket and refit the carburetor.

 Briggs & Stratton Manifold Replacement

 This video covers the replacement of the B&S (Classic/Sprint/Quattro engine) manifold.
-It’s another common cause of irritating engine surge.
-If you have replaced the gasket as per the video above and dame it!, it’s still surging, you need to replace the manifold pipe.
+It’s another common cause of irritating engine surges.
+If you have replaced the gasket as per the video above damn it!
+It’s still surging; you need to replace the manifold pipe.

 Briggs & Stratton (Intek) Surging Repair

 This video covers the repair of a surging Briggs & Stratton Intek engine.
-The carburetor fitted to both the Intek and Quantum engines employs a carburetor bowl fastener with integrated jet, it’s unique set up.
+The carburetor fitted to both the Intek and Quantum engines employ a carburetor bowl fastener with an integrated jet, its unique setup.

 Briggs & Stratton E Series Surging Repair

 This video covers the complete surging repair of the Briggs and Stratton E series engine.
-It’s one of Briggs latest engines and fitted to many mowers.
-The carburetor is plastic and the fine jets block easily, quite the pain actually.
-Anyway the video covers the whole story, don’t be surprised if you need to replace carburetor jet module.
+It’s one of Briggs’s latest engines and fitted to many mowers.
+The carburetor is plastic, and the fine jets block easily, quite the pain actually.
+Anyway, the video covers the whole story, don’t be surprised if you need to replace the carburetor jet module.

 Kohler Engine Surging Repair

 This video covers the complete repair of a surging Kohler engine.
-Kohler engine are easy to work on and in many cases just a few minutes work solves the problem.
-One of the easies surges to fix, lucky you!
+Kohler engines are easy to work on, and in many cases, just a few minute’s work solves the problem.
+One of the easiest surges to fix, lucky you!

 Honda Surging Repair

 This video covers the complete repair of a surging Kohler engine.
-Honda engine are usually pretty easy to work on, but in truth removing the carb is a bit of a pain.
+Honda engines are usually pretty easy to work on, but in truth, removing the carb is a bit of a pain.